 So, you have the option of devoting the total windfall to debt or splitting it 50/50 between debt and something pleasurable, such as a future vacation or a lavish supper.

-#3 Use a statute of limitations law to eliminate old debt
+3. Use statute of limitations on old debt

 We all desire to offset our debts.
 However, if you’re in a tight spot and don’t have the resource, it’s a better idea to prioritize current financial obligations and eliminate old payments that have lasted for seven to ten years or even more than that.